aswin-ideas2it/docs-rackspace/doc/style-guide/UI-content/ui-writing-tips.rst

 Use the second person to address the user.
 Avoid using the first person in interface content because it can create confusion about who is being addressed.
 When possible, avoid pronouns in interface content.
-For more information, see :ref:`Write to the user<write-to-the-user>`.
+For more information, see `write to the user <http://rackerlabs.github.io/docs-rackspace/style-guide/writing/write-to-the-user.html?highlight=write%20user>`_.

 .. list-table::
    :widths: 50 50